linked-db/linked-ql/README.md

 > [!IMPORTANT]
 > LinkedQL is shaping up fast, and currently backed by over 1,200 tests.<br>
-> Feedback, issues, and PRs help drive us towards the next thousand and beyond.<br>
+> Feedback, issues, and PRs help drive us towards the next thousand tests and beyond.<br>
 > See [Contributing](#-contributing)

 ---